 Customs handling fee: ~£6

-A £27 charge on a £90 purchase is a 30% surcharge — meaningful but in the same range as Germany, Bulgaria, and Romania.
+A £30 charge on a £90 purchase is a 33% surcharge.
 Understanding how these charges compare across neighbouring markets helps when prioritising where to focus your EU export marketing.
-The full landed cost calculation for Slovakia vs the Czech Republic (21% VAT) vs Hungary (27% VAT) shows clearly why Slovakia and Czechia are more customer-friendly than Hungary for orders near the threshold.
+The full landed cost calculation for Slovakia (23% VAT) vs the Czech Republic (21% VAT) vs Hungary (27% VAT) now puts the Czech Republic ahead as the most customer-friendly of the three, with Slovakia in the middle.

 Slovakia as an e-commerce market